SteveDoyle2/NASTRAN-95/um/bulk.md

 2.The three points G1, G2, G3 must be noncollinear.

-3.The location of a grid point (P in Figure 2.4-13) in this coordinate system is given by (R, é, Z) where é is measured in degrees.
+3.The location of a grid point (P in Figure 2.4-13) in this coordinate system is given by (R, Ã©, Z) where Ã© is measured in degrees.

-4.The displacement coordinate directions at P are dependent on the location of P as shown in Figure 2.4-13 by (ur, ué, uz).
+4.The displacement coordinate directions at P are dependent on the location of P as shown in Figure 2.4-13 by (ur, uÃ©, uz).

 5.Points on the z-axis may not have their displacement directions defined in this coordinate system since an ambiguity results.

 6.One or two coordinate systems may be defined on a single card.
                                      z     uz
-                                     |     |  ué
+                                     |     |  uÃ©
                                      |     | /
                                      |     |/
                                    G2*   p |\